M-Suyuc/toast-library/README.md

 ## 💡 Inspiration

-m-toast was inspired by react-hot-toast and sonner
+m-toast was inspired by react-hot-toast and @pheralb/toast

 ## 🎛️ Customization